 Step 1.
 Start with your contact information

-Your contact information must be updated and error-free so recruiters and hiring managers can easily reach you.
+Update your contact info.
+It needs to be error-free.
+This way, recruiters and hiring managers can reach you easily.
 Here’s a quick guide:

 Here is an example: